 And, the need is only expected to grow as user experience is now a Google ranking factor.
-So, if you’re wondering if now is a good time to start a career in UX/UI design.
+So, if you’re wondering if now is a good time to start a career in UX/UI design, the answer is yes.

 As a new UX designer, don’t be discouraged.
 Many companies like to hear the fresh perspective of beginners who often know the latest technological trends.
 In addition, many tech companies are rapidly expanding.
 This means they are sometimes looking for multiple hires that are willing to jump in and that rapid growth opportunities are available.

 This is also a great time to start studying as employers are increasingly hiring for remote roles post-pandemic.